JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 /search?q={search text}

 The search endpoint in the first section will return job ads that are currently open for applications.
-The API is meant for searching, we want you to be able to just build your own customized GUI on top of our free text query field q in /search like this...
+The API is meant for searching, we want offer you the possibility to just build your own customized GUI on top of our free text query field "q" in /search like this ...

 	https://jobsearch.api.jobtechdev.se/search?q=Flen&offset=0&limit=10

-...and not have to worry about how to build an advanced logic to help the users finding the most relevant ads for Flen, the search engine should do this for you.
+This means you don't need to worry about how to build an advanced logic to help the users finding the most relevant ads for, let's say, Flen.
+The search engine will do this for you.
 If you want to narrow down the search result in other ways than the free query offers, you can use the available search filters.
 Some of the filters need id-keys as input for searching structured data.
 The id-keys can be found at /taxonomy/search these will help you get sharper hits for structured data.
 We will always work on improving the hits for free queries hoping you'll have less and less use for filtering.

 ### Typeahead
 /complete?q={typed string}

 If you want to help your end users with term suggestions you can use the typeahead function, which will return common terms found in the job ads.
 This should work great with an auto complete feature in your search box.
-If you request
+If you request ...

 	https://jobsearch.api.jobtechdev.se/complete?q=stor
 ... you'll get storkök, storhushåll, storesupport, and storage as they are the most common terms starting with "stor*" in ads.